paulhnguyen/decathlon_simulation/README.md

 ## Overview

-Implementation of a Bayesian linear models for modeling and simulating the decathlon.
+Implementation of a Bayesian models for modeling and simulating the decathlon.
 The original data is from https://github.com/Battles186/DecathlonCareerBest, who analyze decathlon career bests.
 Key documents include the wrangling and scaling of the original decathlon data, functions to simulate decathlon performances under models with varying levels of granularity, examples of overall and inter-event decathlon analysis, and simulations of age curves for individual athletes.

 ## Stan Mods